houhere with ribbony lacebark beneath the skin

 - Not Threatened

-Houhere is named for its distinctive bark, which peels in thin, papery, lacy layers.
-The bark is fibrous and strong, peeling away from the trunk in sheets.
+Wind peels the bark.
+Houhere is named for its distinctive bark.
+It peels in thin, papery, lacy layers.
+The bark is fibrous and strong.
+It peels away from the trunk in sheets.
 Underneath, the new bark is smooth and pale.
 The tree looks like it is wrapped in lace.
 A tree that wears its own bandages.

-The leaves are large, heart-shaped, and serrated, up to ten centimetres long.
-They are dark green and soft, arranged alternately along the branches.
-The flowers are the story – masses of white, star-shaped flowers that appear in summer, covering the tree in a cloud of white.
-The flowers are sweetly scented, attracting moths and bees at night.
+The leaves are large, heart-shaped, and serrated.
+They are up to ten centimetres long.
+They are dark green and soft.
+They arrange alternately along the branches.
+The flowers are the story.
+Masses of white, star-shaped flowers appear in summer.
+They cover the tree in a cloud of white.
+The flowers are sweetly scented.
+They attract moths and bees at night.
 A tree that blooms in the dark.

 The wood is light and soft.
 Māori used it for making bird spears (taoroa) and for making fire by friction.
-The wood is easy to carve, easy to shape.
+The wood is easy to carve.
+It is easy to shape.
 A tree that made tools.

 The fibrous bark was even more valuable.
-It was stripped, soaked, and beaten to separate the fibres, which were then twisted into strong, durable cordage.
+It was stripped, soaked, and beaten to separate the fibres.
+These were then twisted into strong, durable cordage.
 The fibres were used for making rope (taura), fishing nets (kupenga), and lines.
 A tree that made rope.

-The name houhere refers to the peeling bark (hou = to peel, here = to bind).
+The name houhere refers to the peeling bark.
+Hou means to peel.
+Here means to bind.
 The tree is also known as lacebark for the same reason.

 To see a houhere is to see a tree of the coast.
-It grows near the sea, on the cliffs, on the offshore islands.
-Its lacy bark peels in the wind, its white flowers scent the air.
+It grows near the sea.
+It stands on the cliffs.
+It lives on the offshore islands.
+Its lacy bark peels in the wind.
+Its white flowers scent the air.

 The wind blows.
-The bark peels, lacy and papery, revealing the smooth new bark beneath.
+The bark peels.
+It is lacy and papery.
+It reveals the smooth new bark beneath.
 The tree does not mind losing its skin.
 It has more underneath.

 It has been here for millennia.
 It will be here as long as the coast remains.